groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/pdf.en.md

         // Create a Signature instance and pass the document path const signature = new signatureLib.Signature('input.pdf');

-        // Leverage QrCodeSignOptions to insert a QR-Code into the document
+        // Leverage QrCodeSignOptions to insert a QR code into the document
         // Create QR code sign options
         const options = new signatureLib.QrCodeSignOptions('Text Content');